ViralTexts/vrt-clusters/clusters/Cairo_-_Transcriptions_of_newspaper_articles_of_interest.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-that bo was littlo moro thn a crazy
-man.
-He cried and bogged piteously
-for his life, which waB met by cries
 and blows from the mob.
 The mob gave Salsener a chance to
 confess after the rope was around his